Fertility Preservation for Women

 - To defer reproductive aging.
 Fertility preservation is an option for women who want or need to delay childbearing in order to pursue educational, career or other personal goals.
 Because fertility is scientifically proven to be age-dependent, freezing your eggs at an early reproductive age may improve your chance for a future pregnancy and decrease the incidence of birth defects associated with aged oocytes.

-Technologies for Fertility Preservation in women include:
+Technologies for Female Fertility Preservation Include:

 - Embryo freezing: Eggs are matured with the use of injectable hormones, removed, fertilized in vitro (outside the body) with sperm, frozen and stored.
 Embryo freezing is frequently used in regular IVF for extra non-transferred embryos.
 Embryo freezing has been performed successfully since the 1980s.
 Thousands of babies have been born using this technology and there is a large body of data confirming its safety.
 Embryos can be frozen at different stages of development using various freezing techniques.
 The survival of the embryos after the freezing and thawing is high, making embryo freezing an excellent option for Fertility Preservation.